1. How do I apply to the program?

 7. Will I have to take student teaching?

 Every candidate admitted to the graduate program in Early Childhood.
 Education who does not have initial (formerly called provisional) certification at the time of admission is required to take student teaching or supervised teaching/student teaching.
-If you do not have a full-time teaching position you will need to register for 6 credits of student teaching (0301G and 0302G) and be placed for 15 weeks in two of the following three age levels: a pre-K classroom, a K classroom, a grade 1 or 2 classroom.
+If you do not have a full-time teaching position you will need to register for 6 credits of student teaching ( EDCE 7301G, EDCE 7302G and EDCE 7303G) and be placed for 15 weeks in two of the following three age levels: a pre-K classroom, a K classroom, a grade 1 or 2 classroom.
 Each student teaching course includes a weekly seminar and a 0 credit 6 session Friday afternoon seminar which is a co-requisite of the student teaching experience.

-If you have a full time teaching position, you are required to take supervised teaching (0303G).
+If you have a full time teaching position, you may fulfill the major part of the student teaching requirement with supervised teaching (EDCE 0303G) in your site.
 A supervisor will visit the classroom where you are teaching several times and you will need to attend a weekly seminar (3 credits).
-However, you must also do another 3 credits (20 days minimum) of student teaching in another age level different from the one you teach (a state requirement).
-Your supervisor and the Director of Field Experiences will help to arrange a placement for you.
+However, you are also required to complete a minor placement - another 3 credits of student teaching - in another age level different from the one in which you teach (a state requirement).
+You and your supervisor and/or program director will work out the details of this.

 8. Admissions interview